shailoh/Hacking_P2.2_2019/read_me_folder/ReadMe_Romy.md

 - A lecture on the history of hacking by Florian Cramer.
 - A presentation with some core concepts and references: Inspecting & Intervening Phygital Anatomies (physical and digital)
 - Warming up exercise with our brought inspection tool
-- Formed a group for the project with Malou (Product Design), Steffie (Product Design), Oreane (Graphic Design) and me, Romy (Fine Arts & Teacher Training).
+- Formed a group for the project with Malou (Product Design), Steffie (Product Design), Oriane (Graphic Design) and me, Romy (Fine Arts & Teacher Training).

 Link to Florians website: http://floriancramer.nl/